-Much despised political leaders of North Korea are in the news again.
-No.2 Jang Song Thaek was recently stripped of power by No.1 Kim Jong Un.
-Jang was Kim’s uncle and widely regarded as younger leader’s mentor.
-Political move was dramatic and happened in a full view of entire legislative assembly, when he was dragged out by security police.
+The much despised political leaders of North Korea are in the news again.
+No.2 Jang Song Thaek was recently stripped of power by No.1 Kim Jong-un.
+Jang was Kim’s uncle and widely regarded as the younger leader’s mentor.
+The political move was dramatic and happened in a full view of the entire legislative assembly, when he was dragged out by security police.

 But wait, I have seen this before!
-Right, it was during Great Purges in Stalinist Russia.
+Right, it was during the Great Purges in Stalinist Russia.

-Man on the right was Nicolai Yezhov, a close comrade of Stalin.
-He was a long time chief of NKVD, Soviet secret police and one of main architects of The Great Purge.
-Yezhov persecuted and supervised the execution of his predecessor Yagoda and he also designed an execution chamber with slanted floor (easier to clean?).
+The man on the right was Nicolai Yezhov, a close comrade of Stalin.
+He was a long-time chief of the NKVD, the Soviet secret police, and one of the main architects of The Great Purge.
+Yezhov persecuted and supervised the execution of his predecessor Yagoda, and he also designed an execution chamber with a slanted floor (easier to clean?).
 Yezhov in turn was deposed and persecuted by his successor Beria.
-He also was accused of being “enemy of the people” (have we heard it before?), tortured, sentenced to death, clemency was rejected and he was executed.
+He also was accused of being an “enemy of the people” (have we heard it before?), tortured, sentenced to death, clemency was rejected, and he was executed.
 All on the same day.
-He was shot in the same room with slanted floor, which he built for his predecessor Yagoda.
-Both Yagoda and Yezhov didn’t believe all this was done on Stalin’s order and were begging for a last chance to talk to him.
+He was shot in the same room with slanted floor, which he built for his predecessor, Yagoda.
+Both, Yagoda and Yezhov, didn’t believe all this was done on Stalin’s order and were begging for a last chance to talk to him.
 Fat chance.
 Yezhov was only 45 years old.
-On the picture above he is seen with Stalin and Molotov inspecting Volga-Don Canal.
-On the second one he is gone.
+In the picture above, he is seen with Stalin and Molotov inspecting the Volga-Don Canal.
+On the second one, he is gone.
 Here you see it and here you don’t.
 Out of memories.

 Now about famous (infamous?)
 Volga-Don Canal.
-There is a geographical proximity of the two big Russian rivers Volga and Don in south-eastern part of the country.
-The idea of connecting these huge basins was not new, going back to Ottoman Empire in XVI century.
-The work was started by Turks, abandoned, continued by Tsars and finished by Stalin in 1952.
-Most of work was done by political prisoners.
-One day of work on Canal counted as three days of prison time.
-Construction was interrupted by German invasion and was marred by sloppy work and mishaps.
-Canal was also famous for a different reason.
+There is a geographical proximity of the two big Russian rivers, Volga and Don, in the south-eastern part of the country.
+The idea of connecting these huge basins was not new, going back to the Ottoman Empire in the 16th century.
+The work was started by the Turks, abandoned, continued by the Tsars and finished by Stalin in 1952.
+Most of the work was done by political prisoners.
+One day of work on the Canal counted as three days of prison time.
+Construction was interrupted by the German invasion and was marred by sloppy work and mishaps.
+The Canal was also famous for a different reason.
 You didn’t tell political jokes in Poland.
-If you did, the question was coming “Do you know who built Volga-Don Canal?
+If you did, the question was coming, “Do you know who built the Volga-Don Canal?
 People like you, telling political jokes”.

 P.S.
 I started writing this post at 8 AM.
-At 5 PM I got a breaking news message from LA Times.
-Jang Sung Thaek has been executed, just four days after being accused of being “enemy of the people”.
+At 5 PM, I got a breaking news message from the LA Times.
+Jang Sung Thaek has been executed, just four days after being accused of being an “enemy of the people”.